Logging by VPNs

-The torrentfreak.com list serves as a relatively comprehensive source of the responses of almost 50 VPN providers to questions “about their respective logging policies as well as other security and privacy aspects.”
-Thus this list may help alleviate the necessity of visiting several VPN service websites to scour their pages for information about their logging policies.
+The torrentfreak.com list serves as a relatively comprehensive source of the responses of 26 VPN providers to questions “about their respective logging policies as well as other security and privacy aspects.”
+Thus, this list may help alleviate the necessity of visiting several VPN service websites to scour their pages for information about their logging policies.

 Creating a list of non-logging VPNs

-Despite having some concerns about the accuracy of the first two logging policy lists that were presented above, I thought it would be useful to see which VPNs that are shown to have acceptable logging policies on both of those two lists also receive a “Green Flag” (equivalent to a “generally good” grade) for logging policies and practice on the unbiased “Detailed VPN Comparison Chart” at thatoneprivacysite.net.
+Despite having some concerns about the accuracy of the first two logging policy lists that were presented above, I thought it would be useful to see which VPNs that are shown to have acceptable logging policies on both of those two lists also receive a “Green Flag” (equivalent to a “generally good” grade) for logging policies and practice on the unbiased “Simple VPN Comparison Chart” by “That One Privacy Guy.”

-The resulting list that I compiled thus may be considered to comprise the “top-notch” VPNs relative to logging policies since they have been found to have acceptable logging policies by all three of the sources.
-Presented in alphabetical order, the 15 VPNs are:
+The resulting list that I compiled thus may be considered to comprise the “top-notch” VPNs relative to logging policies since they are considered to have acceptable logging policies by all three of the sources.
+Presented in alphabetical order, the 17 VPNs are:

 - Private Internet Access

 The advantage of this combined listing is that there is a “triple endorsement” of the logging policies of the VPNs.
-Thus, each list is serving as a check against the others.
-(Please note that, although these VPNs seem to excel relative to their logging policies, some of the VPNs on the above list are problematic relative to other parameters.)
+Each list is serving as a check against the others.
+(Please note that, although these VPNs seem to excel relative to their logging policies, some VPNs on the above list are problematic relative to other parameters.)

-These 15 VPNs that seem to have strict no-logging’ policies list are definitely of interest to me, as one of my criteria in choosing a VPN for my own use is a “no logs” policy.
+These 17 VPNs that seem to have “strict no-logging” policies are definitely of interest to me, as one of my criteria in choosing a VPN for my own use is a “no logs” policy.